Syllabus

 - Jordan E. Taylor, “The Reign of Error: North American Information Politics and the French Revolution, 1789–1795” The Journal of the Early Republic vol. 39, no. 3 (2019): 437–466.
 [Available from the TCU Library.]

-- Search the newspapers digitized in the Chronicling America archive at the Library of Congress for the period 1789-1795.
+- Before class, search the newspapers digitized in the Chronicling America archive at the Library of Congress for the period 1789-1795.
 Find one news story relating to the French Revolution.

-- In class, we’ll practice loading a newspaper dataset into Cytoscape to view network relationships
+- In class, we’ll work with this newspaper dataset to generate a network using Palladio

 Week 13: Mass Media and Politics